sandhawke/datapages/README.md

 "documents" or "objects" or "records").
 Changes propagate quickly and can optionally persist on the server.

-API style takes some inspriration from [crosscloud.js](https://github.com/sandhawke/crosscloud.js/blob/master/doc/planned-api.md)
+API style takes some inspriration from my earlier [crosscloud.js](https://github.com/sandhawke/crosscloud.js/blob/master/doc/planned-api.md)

 ## Example

-This is a normal API to use.
-You can also use the Raw API, if the overhead of proxies isn't appropriate for your application.
+See the examples and test directories of complete examples.
+In particular, run `node example/demo-server.js`.

 ```js
 const datapages = require('datapages')